davidmeadejr/divvy-app/README.md

 - Allowing users to share a snapshot of the bill-split totals breakdown easily among other attendees via messaging platforms.

 ## Installation and Run Process

-- (Update this)
+- You would only need to download the app from the iOS store.

 ## How to use the Project

-- Currently you can't as the free trial with taggun which handles the digitising of the receipt has expired with no plans to renew anytime soon.
+- Not on the app store currently with no plans to add it in the near future.

 ---